-How can you do all that?
-Luckily, it’s pretty easy.
-The Climate Action Reserve has a list of options for individuals and organizations alike.
+Luckily, it’s pretty easy thanks to the Climate Action Reserve.
+Their website has a list of options for individuals and organizations alike.
 You can see the full list by clicking through below:

-Using their travel calculator, it estimated I had created 2 tons of CO2 from Indianapolis to Maine and back again.
+Using the Native Energy travel calculator for a single trip, it estimated I had created 20.59 tons of CO2 from Indianapolis to Maine and back again.

 The total cost of my carbon offset?
-Just $28.
+Just $9.
+Sold!

 I only wish that Native Energy could be a bit more specific about where my money was going (it would be interesting to know what project exactly it would be going toward), but other than that the process was quick, easy, and completely satisfying.